Benefits to Humanity

 “…our conceptions of these three virtues have shifted over time”, however, “… these virtues remain the crucial bedrock of our existence - even in light of postmodern skepticism and the side effects of technological advances on our attention spans and ways of thinking” (1).

-The NeoKantian system of the three values remains dominant in Western philosophy, despite the problem of lack a comprehensive definition of Goodness, and so the incoherence between the subjective values of Beauty and Goodness and the objective nature of the Truth.
+The NeoKantian system of the three values remains dominant in Western philosophy, despite the problem of lacking a comprehensive definition of Goodness, and so the incoherence between the subjective values of Beauty and Goodness and the objective nature of the Truth.
 Some philosophers, such as Hermann Cohen and Bertrand Russell, preferred differentiating “Value” from “Truth:

 “When we assert that this or that has ‘value’”, says Russell, “we are giving expression to our own emotions, not to a fact which would still be true if our personal feelings were different.”
 (Russell 1949, 230).
 (2)